“Diak was an easy choice for me”

 Hello!
 My name is Mariana and I came to Finland to experience studying abroad.
-Originally, I am from Republic of Moldova, which is a beautiful country that I would locate in the South-East of Europe.
+Originally, I am from Republic of Moldova, a beautiful country in Southeast Europe.
 I am a future social and diaconal worker.

-This was the main reason I chose to study in my program, which is developed by Charles University from Prague in partnership with Diak from Finland.
-I study in this program, called Interdiak, already for two and a half years.
+This was the main reason I chose to study in my program, which has been developed by Charles University from Prague in partnership with Diak from Finland.
+I study in this program, called Interdiak, for two and a half years.

-I wanted to have my Erasmus+ at Diak as this would be a good opportunity to experience another study model.
-I wanted to experience studies in a bigger group of people.
+I wanted to spend my Erasmus+ exchange at Diak as this would be a good opportunity to experience another study model.
+I wanted to experience studiying in a bigger group of people.
 In addition, I wanted to learn about the social system in Finland.

-I was curious to meet my host institution as I heard a lot about it from teachers who would come from Diak to Cesky Tesin in Czech Republic.
+I was curious to get to know my host institution as I heard a lot about it from teachers who would come from Diak to Cesky Tesin in Czech Republic.

 Expedition, friendship and travel

-This Erasmus+ exchange gave me a lot of new friends, new practice experiences in one of Helsinki social services as big part of my study program is continual practice placement, which I did this semester in Helsinki.
+The Erasmus+ exchange gave me a lot of new friend as well as, new practical experiences from social services in Helsinki, since big part of my study program is continual practice placement, which I attended in Helsinki this semester.

-In addition, I was part of a community work art project developed by our students’ group.
-It was especially pleasant to work in group and collaborate with different organizations, including a library to develop this project.
+In addition, I was part of a community work art project developed by our student group.
+I foremost enjoyed working in a group and collaborate with different organizations, including a library, to develop this project.

 Practice and theory hand in hand

-I had my practice placement working to support Romani people who migrate from other European countries to Finland.
+My practice placement involved supporting Romani people who migrate from other European countries to Finland.
 I worked with Romani people during the whole semester, which helped me understand better the situation in Helsinki and in countries where people come from.

-I knew why and how people immigrate from Republic of Moldova or Romania, but in this context, I could see to what reality they come if they chose Finland.
+I knew why and how people migrate from the Republic of Moldova or Romania, but in this context, I could see the reality they come if they chose Finland.
 I also learned about the problems Romani people face and what effect migration has on Finland.

-On the other hand, I was lucky to have other students doing placement in the same place with me.
-Discussing with them helped me have other view on the situation.
+On the other hand, I was lucky to have other students on the same placement as me.
+Discussing with them helped me get different views on the situation.

-I also enjoyed a lot having theoretical lessons at Diak campus, which is wheelchair accessible.
+I also very much enjoyed taking theoretical studies at Diak campus, which is wheelchair accessible.
 I didn’t have to think about accessibility at all as the building is prepared for a wheelchair user as I am.
 If I had to sum up my experience at Diak as exchange student in three words, those would be expedition, friendship and travel.

 Good opportunities to travel and enjoy the Finnish culture

-Looking back, I am happy I experienced creating new connections and travelling in Stockholm and Tallinn with other exchange students.
-I was happy also to have support of the university in questions related to accessibility of my dormitory.
+Looking back, I am happy to have experienced making new contacts and travelling in Stockholm and Tallinn with other exchange students.
+I was also happy to have support from the university in questions related to accessibility of my dormitory.

 I was happy the university implicated and offered support to arrange the practical matters.
-I really much enjoyed the parties organized by the student union O’Diako.
+I also very much enjoyed the parties organized by the student union O’Diako.

-I had big pleasure learning Finland culture.
-I discovered it is a very nice country with amazing landscapes and beautiful culture.
-I enjoyed a lot being part of the sauna culture and was surprised to see how diverse Helsinki actually is and how many cultures intersect inside the city.
-Also, I enjoyed easy moving in the city as the public transportation works pretty well.
+I enjoyed learning about Finnish culture.
+I discovered a lovely country with amazing landscapes and beautiful culture.
+I pretty much liked the Finnish sauna culture and was surprised to see how diverse Helsinki actually is and how many cultures intersect inside the city.
+Also, I enjoyed easy moving in the city as the public transportation works very well.

-Even so, while being in Helsinki I realized that Finland still struggles with social related problems.
-I realized that there are no countries with perfect situation and everywhere are areas to work on.
+Even so, during my time in Helsinki I realized that Finland still struggles with social related problems.
+I realized that there are no countries where the situation is perfect and every place has problems that need work.

-This is one of the reasons why I recommend Diak for Erasmus+ program, as Diak is having the knowledge and lectures about the current situation both locally and globally.
-The exchange is a possibility to learn about existing systems and cultures in practice.
+This is one of the reasons why I recommend Diak for Erasmus+ students, as Diak offers knowledge and lectures about the current situation both locally and globally.
+The exchange period is a possibility to learn about existing systems and cultures in practice.